Looking for the latest edition of the course? Click here.

 We review the fundamentals of deep learning (backprop, MLPs, CNNs, Transformers) in supplementary lectures released before the start of the course — but you should not expect to learn this material for the first time from these.

 Charles Frye teaches people on the internet.
 He worked in education and growth at Weights & Biases after getting a PhD in Neuroscience at UC Berkeley.
+He now works as a consultant, including for Gantry.

 - 📹 Lecture and lab videos